allisonecrenshaw/allisonecrenshaw/README.md

 - Recurring event patterns and reusable genres for finding and filtering events

 ## 📚 What I'm Learning
-- Continuing to deepen my expertise in **backend API development** and **database design** through developing the API for my dance event platform
+- Deepening my expertise in **backend API development** and **database design** through developing the API for my dance event platform
 - Learning front-end development using React so that I can build the front-end for my dance event platform

 ## 💼 Past Experience
 ### 📱 Backend Development for Mobile Trivia Game
-During my time at Atmosphere TV, I worked on a highly synchronous online trivia game where users could join a country-wide trivia game on their mobile devices.
+During my time at Atmosphere TV, I worked on a highly synchronous online mobile trivia game.

 During this project, I started in manual QA and transitioned into a software development role where I:
 - Implemented features for our API to enhance user experience, improve system efficiency, and provide new functionality